The Roman Revolution: Reception

 Maurice Bowra said in 1939 of Syme's The Roman Revolution: "His work is extraordinarily persuasive and interesting... the best book on Roman history that has appeared for many years".

 Syme's conclusion of inevitability is less strongly supported than his elucidation of the takeover process, since at each point we see that Augustus is exercising his free choice, albeit for what he sees as the good of his country.
 In The Last Generation of the Roman Republic (1974), Erich S. Gruen offered an opposing point of view, arguing that the traditional view of the Republic's decay is not actually supported by the objective evidence.

 Editions

 The Roman Revolution has been reprinted regularly by OUP since its first appearance, most recently in 2002 (ISBN 0-19-280320-4).
 (Corrections to the text were made by the author in 1952 and 1956.)

 A revised German translation was published by Klett-Cotta in 2003 (Die römische Revolution).

+The Italian edition was first published by Einaudi in 1962, with an introduction by Arnaldo Momigliano.
+A new, revised edition was published in 2014, with an introduction by Giusto Traina (ISBN 9788806221638).